OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 | Data Sovereignty | Data governance, cross-border data flows |
 | Copyright | Fair use and licensing rules, verification and reporting mechanisms, monetisation |

-Please note that if the diff has changes related to more than one topic, write separate memos for each topic.
+Changes can sometimes address several topics at once, making it difficult to narrow the memos down to a clear issue.
+In such cases, **write separate memos for each topic**.
+To support splitting, the taxonomy below can help identify topics to group the changes into that should each warrant their own memo.

-## Contextualisation (optional)
+## Context _(optional)_

-Explain which wider problems are tackled by this policy change, or give a historical perspective on the change.
+The goal of the context is to help the general public make sense of the changes, which can often be applied in reaction to a geopolitical or regulatory tension.
+To that end, explain which wider problems are tackled by this policy change, or give a historical perspective on the change.
+Depending on your production goals, you might want to focus on specific angles such as real-world harms, capital concentration, geopolitical evolutions… all are valid, and this section simply describes how to integrate these additional perspectives in a memo so that they don’t take over the change analysis itself.

 - Write the contextualisation text in a new paragraph.
 - Add external links to the most authoritative sources available.

-**Example**
+#### Example

 > [...]
 >